Date & Time

 James Morris, PhD, is Professor of Islamic Studies at Boston College has and has taught Islamic and religious studies at the Universities of Exeter, Princeton, Oberlin, and the Sorbonne.
 He is the author of Ostad Elahi’s Knowing the Spirit and The Reflective Heart: Discovering Spiritual Intelligence in Ibn ‘Arabi’s ‘Meccan Illuminations.’

-Oludamini Ogunnaike is an assistant professor of religious studies at the College of William and Mary.
-His upcoming book is entitled, Sufism and Ifa: Ways of Knowing in Two West African Intellectual Traditions.
+Oludamini Ogunnaike is an assistant professor of Religious Studies at the University of Virginia.
+He teaches courses on African and African Diasporic Religions as well as Islam, Islamic Philosophy, Spirituality, and Art.
+He is currently working on a book entitled, Sufism and Ifa: Ways of Knowing in Two West African Intellectual Traditions and maintains a digital archive of West African Sufi poetry.